AI-Powered Code Review and Testing: A Developer’s Guide

 • Tests are suggested alongside code — not written as an afterthought

-• Security issues are caught at write-time — not in penetration testing months later
+• Security issues are caught at write-time — not in a penetration test months later

 • Code review becomes a design discussion — not a formatting debate

 Good code review has always been about building better software and better developers.
-AI doesn't change that goal — it just helps us get there faster.
+AI does not change that goal — it just helps us get there faster, provided we keep human judgment firmly in the loop.

 Leave a Comment